srinithi474/Smart-Drowsiness-Detection-System-/README.md

 6.How to Run

 - Type python main2.py in your terminal
--Click Start Detection to begin and Exit to close the app.
-The app will alert you if:
+-Click Start Detection to begin and Exit to close.
+It will alert you if:
 -You close your eyes for more than 5 seconds
 -Your face is not visible for more than 7 seconds